Andrew Valmon: Collegiate Coaching

-During his tenure as head coach, 50+ student-athletes have earned All-American honors for their athletic performances.
+Immediately following that season he became the head coach of the track and field program at the University of Maryland, College Park.
+As of November 2025, 65 student-athletes have been named USTFCCCA All-Academic performers due to their athletic performances.
 Maryland track and field athletes consistently rank among the top of their peers with the cross country program earning the school's award for the highest team GPA three years in a row, in 2013, 2014, and 2015.